 WELCOME TO RUSHMORE ROTARY

 Rushmore Rotary is a local club composed of inspired individuals who translate their passions into relevant social causes to change lives in our community.
-We were organized in March 1986 and currently have 91 members. (including the Impact Club).
+We were organized in March 1986 and currently have 91 members.
 Rushmore Rotary Meetings are held every Tuesday morning at 7am at Elevation Inn & Suites, 950 North Street, Rapid City, SD.
 Virtual Zoom meeting logins are available.

 Press here to contact our President or membership chairperson for a zoom invite or to find out how to join.